Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Using error recovery in practice

 \section{Using error recovery in practice}

 Although several members of the \fischer family were implemented in parsing tools of the day, to the best of our knowledge none of those implementations have survived.
-Equally, previous approaches in the \fischer family make no mention of how error recovery should be used or, indeed, if it has any implications for users at all.
+Equally, we are not aware of any member of the \fischer family which explains how error recovery should be used or, indeed, if it has any implications for users at all.

 We are therefore forced to treat the following as an open question: can one sensibly use error recovery in the \fischer family in practice?
 In particular, given that the most common way to use LR grammars is to execute semantic actions as each production is reduced, what should semantic actions do when parts of the input have been altered by error recovery?
 This latter question is important for real-world systems (e.g.~compilers) which can still perform useful computations (e.g.~running a type checker) in the face of syntax errors.